brownschoolbandaid/brownschoolbandaid.github.io/index.md

 ![image-left](/assets/images/injury1.jpeg){: .align-left}

-There have been 188 injuries at the brown school playground since school started this fall.
+There have been 188 injuries at the Brown School playground since school started this fall.
 Scrapes.
 Head Injuries.
 3 children with broken bones.
 Just this week, a child was taken to the hospital in an ambulance..

 WE URGENTLY NEED A SOLUTION.